-Debbie McCormick rounds out the Movers & Shakers Class as the afternoon assistant teacher.
+Debbie McCormick rounds out the Movers & Shakers Class as the afternoon assistant teacher and also spends her mornings as a floater with both infant rooms.
 With over thirty years of experience as a teacher of young children (six of these years as an early learning teacher with infants and toddlers), Debbie brings of wealth of experience to our program.
 She holds an MA in Education along with a BS in Elementary and Special Education.

 Teaching Teams, Toddler